implico/frontend-starter/README.md

   //set other comp ids to include
   dependencies: ['jQuery'],

-  //set comps to exclude all loaded scripts in other comps, e.g.
+  //exclude (ignore) all loaded here scripts in other comps, e.g.
   //excludeIn: ['comp1', 'comp2']   //excluded in selected comps
   //excludeIn: true                 //excluded in all other comps
   //excludeIn: false                //no exclusion